Alert Bay Travel Guide: Things to Do, See and Eat traveling in Alert Bay, BC

 Here are some of the best places to eat and drink in Alert Bay:

-Whether you’re looking for a fine dining experience or a casual meal, Alert Bay has something for everyone.
+Alert Bay has a decent range of dining options for such a small place.
 With its focus on fresh, local ingredients and seafood, visitors are sure to enjoy the unique flavors of this small village on Cormorant Island.

 Alert Bay highest totem pole in British Columbia, Canada